-The 62K of onboard (slot 0) memory can be allocated to up to eight auxiliary databases.
-However, the size of any one database may limit the size and number of other databases.
+NOTE: The 62K of onboard (slot 0) memory can be allocated to up to eight databases.
+The size of any one database may limit the size and number of other databases.
+There is not an end of database notification at the end of the DB.DATA command transmission.
+Use a receive time-out to determine command completion.
+The time-out value will vary based on baud rate.

-DB.SCHEMA